Devansh0611/kaizen-nasa-2024/readme.md

 ## Challenges

 One of the significant challenges we face is accessing reliable datasets for the various metrics we aim to map.

 ## Team Members

-The project is developed by Team Kaizen, consisting of:
+The project is developed by **Team Kaizen**, consisting of:
 - Devansh
 - Rashmin
 - Meenal
 - Aman